Program Operations Manual System (POMS)

 DIAGNOSTIC TESTING AND CODING

-The history and physical examination will suggest the diagnosis of a brain tumor and may suggest the area of the brain involved.
+The history and physical examination will suggest the diagnosis of a brain cancer and may suggest the area of the brain involved.
 The examination will reveal a sicker child in the morning hours who then improves as the day progresses.
-Although a CT of the head may demonstrate calcification that may not be apparent on a MRI should include the entire spine as well as the brain to identify any spread of the tumor that may already be present.
-Diagnosis rests on positive tests of the tumor.
+Although a CT of the head may demonstrate calcification that may not be apparent on a MRI should include the entire spine as well as the brain to identify any spread of the cancer that may already be present.
+Diagnosis rests on positive tests of the cancer.

 Because of the high morbidity associated with whole brain or neuraxis radiation in young children, the therapy for ependymoblastomas is now divided into that for children older than 3 years or 3 years and younger.